dracidoupe/graveyard/docs/migration.rst

 There is one problem: unmanaged models are not created during the normal setup, hence tests are failing and application is unusable for anyone without access to database structured backup.
 To work around it, there is a hack:

-* In the initial migration, the default managed is set depending on :cls:`SETTINGS.IS_DATABASE_SEEDED`.
+* In the initial migration, the default managed is set depending on :class:`SETTINGS.IS_DATABASE_SEEDED`.
 This *has* to be set depending on whether database is restored from original data
 * This means that migration from unmanaged to managed model will work correctly with seeded database and will be "noop" migration for seeded database
 *